Are Your Slack Conversations Really Private and Secure?

 No.

-we have slack at work, and I don't understand why (Score:2)
+we have slack at work, and I don't understand why (Score:3)

 I am from the era where 'net news' (nntp) was popular.

 for a few years, I was at SGI and they were HUGE into nntp. in fact, one of the most memorable ones was 'sgi.ba' and ba stood for 'bad attitude' (seriously). first day there, getting the HR orientation, they told us all about the usenet hier at work and how its GOOD to be aware of, and reading, sgi.ba. you'd hear about complaints but also the reasons behind them.
-HR was ok with that! those were the cool days in silicon valley, when it was still fun
+HR was ok with that! those were the cool days in silicon valley, when it was still fun to live and work here, and companies were still pretty fun to work for.

+anyway, I never understood what's wrong with usenet for internal threaded and persistent chats? you WANT it to stay around so you can find out the reasons for why this or that design was done. its part of the company history. but slack, unless you pay, fades away. how stupid! and yet, when I asked for nntp at work instead of slack, no one seemed to even KNOW what nntp was and to this day, they have no plans to implement it.

+'chat' programs seem the most useless things; fully redundant to the MANY other forms of e-communication that we ALREADY have.

 those who ignore IRC (Score:2)